RamenVentures/Operating-Manual/README.md

 #### 7. What is anomalous?

-Is something exceptional?
-Traction?
-Team?
+Is something (traction, team) exceptional?

 #### 8. Do customers love it?
 (Product/Market Fit)

-Have they found a value hypothesis that’s creating market pull?
+Have they found a Value Hypothesis that’s creating market pull?
 - 5-7% week over week growth, mostly from word-of-mouth
-- High engagement on the core action (ie: photos/user/day)
+- High engagement on the core function
-- 40% of customers be “very disappointed” if the product went away
+- 40% of users being “very disappointed” if the product went away
 - Retention cohorts that flatten

 #### 9. What is the unfair advantage?